 The net effect of the proposed dredging action in the project action area will be to maintain overall habitat quality for ESA-listed fish, marbled murrelet, and SRKW relative to current conditions.
 Short-term, localized water quality degradation during dredging will not impact habitat for juvenile salmonids because of the short-term nature of the effects and because of seasonal work restrictions; thus, current water quality conditions will be maintained in the long term.
-Dredging will not occur in intertidal habitats.
-No conversion of valuable and natural shallow water habitat to deep water will occur.
+Dredging will not occur in intertidal habitats, only in previously dredged subtidal areas within the existing marina footprint; hence, no conversion of valuable and natural shallow water habitat to deep water will occur for which mitigation has not already been provided as part of the original project permit.